 Outstanding Teaching Assistant Award, 1996.
 Universiy of Iowa.

-PhD Adviser: Roshni Verghese, Mohamed El Marzouki, Katrina Overby, Sangwon Park, Pallavi Rao, Lori Henson, Spring Duvall, Leigh Moscowitz, Emily Ehmer, Ammina Kothari, Kevin Grieves, Jennifer Bailey, Jessica Birthisel
+PhD Adviser: Roshni Verghese, Mohamed El Marzouki, Katrina Overby, Sangwon Park, Pallavi Rao, Megan Connor, Lori Henson, Spring Duvall, Leigh Moscowitz, Emily Ehmer, Ammina Kothari, Kevin Grieves, Jennifer Bailey, Jessica Birthisel

 RESEARCH PUBLICATIONS (selected, only 2001-present)